gridclub/GRiD-Constitution/constitution.md

 - Chief Outreach Officer
 - Chief Networking Officer

-No member of the Executive Board may hold multiple positions.
-In the event that a position is unable to be filled, the responsibilities for that position will be distributed across the members of the Executive Board by the Co-Chairs.
+No member of the Executive Board may hold multiple Executive Board positions.
+In the event that a position is unable to be filled, the Co-Chairs shall distribute the responsibilities for that position across the members of the Executive Board.

 ### Section B: Eligibility